maul-esel/ahkbook/en/_posts/2011-10-30-Compiling.markdown

 ### Decompiling
 Another important aspect of this "compilation" process is that scripts can easily be decompiled.
 Compiled AutoHotkey scripts can be decompiled by downloading the "Exe2Ahk" tool from [AutoHotkey's download page](http://www.autohotkey.com/download/OtherDownloads.htm).

-AutoHotkey classic includes a "no-decompile" switch in the compiler to make decompilation more difficult.
+AutoHotkey classic includes a "no-decompile" switch and a password protection in the compiler to make decompilation more difficult.
 This prevents the above tool from decompiling a script.
 However, this doesn't make your code safe: anyone who spends some time on it will be able to decompile your script.
 This is why the "no-decompile" option is no longer present in newer AutoHotkey versions.

 On the forum, you might find ["HotkeyCamo"](http://www.autohotkey.com/forum/viewtopic.php?t=49952), a closed-source compiler for AutoHotkey that claims to do real compilation.
 However, this tool seems to not have been updated for a while and doesn't support latest AutoHotkey versions.